This post may contain affiliate links. Please read our disclosure policy.

 The great thing about chicken is that it is complimented by so many different sides.
 We love a good Homemade Mac and Cheese or Macaroni Salad.
 But my favorites side dishes to grill with are things that actually go on the grill with the chicken!
 Current faves are Grilled Zucchini and Grilled Potatoes.
 So much flavor!

-Want some more delicious Grilled Chicken recipes and others for the grill?
+Want some more delicious Grilled Chicken recipes and more for the grill?
 Try these: